fmillevi/webapp/README.md

 # webapp
-pasic Webapp in python3 using flak and uvicorn
+Basic Webapp in python3 exposing a REST API